 - Blue mackerel – not overfished and not subject to overfishing

-- Redbait – not overfished but not subject to overfishing.
+- Redbait – not overfished and not subject to overfishing.

 Species risk assessments

 AFMA regularly monitor the effects fishing activities have on marine species, habitats and communities through ecological risk assessments.
 The assessment results help to prioritise the management, research, data collection and monitoring needs for the fishery.

-After the risk assessment is complete, an ecological risk management strategy is developed to address how AFMA will manage marine species, habitats and communities identified in the assessment as greatly impacted by commercial fishing operations.
+After the risk assessment is complete, an ecological risk management (ERM) strategy is developed to address how AFMA will manage marine species, habitats and communities identified in the assessment as greatly impacted by commercial fishing operations.

 Bycatch work plans